An electric turntable 0.750 m in diameter is rotating about a fix... | Pearson+ Channels

-An electric turntable 0.750 m in diameter is rotating about a fixed axis with an initial angular velocity of 0.250 rev/s and a constant angular acceleration of 0.900 rev/s^2. (a) Compute the angular velocity of the turntable after 0.200 s. (b) Through how many revolutions has the turntable spun in this time interval?
+An electric turntable 0.750 m in diameter is rotating about a fixed axis with an initial angular velocity of 0.250 rev/s and a constant angular acceleration of 0.900 rev/s^2. (c) What is the tangential speed of a point on the rim of the turntable at t = 0.200 s?

 Similar Solution